-We link plants in the TRI and LBD to the housing and vital statistics, based on the latitude and longitude of the plants, houses, and mother's residence.
-Specifically, we first create a large dataset consisting of all pairwise combinations of plants and outcome variables (i.e., births and/or housing transactions).
+dataset consisting of all pairwise combinations of plants and outcome variables (i.e. births and/or housing transactions).
 We keep outcome and explanatory variables within two miles of a plant.
 This means that any house or birth observation within two miles of more than one plant will contribute one observation for each plant-outcome pair.
 For the primary specifications, we collapse the outcome measures into various distance bins surrounding plants in a given year to minimize the computational burden of working with the universe of birth and housing transactions crossed with plants.
 That is, for each plant-year, we construct the mean of the outcome variable and key covariates for outcomes that occurred within 0 to 0.5, 0.5 to 1.0, 0 to 1.0, and 1.0 to 2.0 miles of a plant.
 In addition to easing the computational burden, the collapsing of the data accounts for issues pertaining to inference when the identifying variation occurs at a more aggregate level.
 In supplementary specifications, we analyze subsamples using the underlying microdata.

-F. Summary Statistics
+3.6.
+Summary Statistics

-Panel A of Table 1 presents summary statistics for the 3,438 plants that form the basis for our analysis.
+Panel A of Table 1 presents summary statistics for the sample of plants that form the basis for our analysis.
 The three columns reflect the sample characteristics for plants that were always open, newly opened, and newly closed within our sample frame respectively.
-A plant can appear in both columns 2 and 3, and we have about 1,600 total plants that either open or close.
-In practice, the plants in our sample tend to be long-lived, with a median age of around 17 years.
-For continuously operating plants, the mean value of plant equipment and structures is \$22 million, and mean annual salary and wages is \$11.7 million.
-Mean salary and wages is lower for plants that opened or closed.
-The table also reports mean annual toxic emissions,
+A plant can appear in both columns (2) and (3), and we have about 1,600 total plants that either open or close.
+In practice, the plants in our sample tend to be long-lived, with a median age of around 17 years.22 For continuously operating plants, the mean value of plant equipment and structures is \$22 million, and mean annual salary and wages is \$11.7 million.23 Mean salary and wages is lower for plants that opened or closed.
+The table also reports mean annual toxic emissions, which exceeds 17,000 pounds in all three columns.
+These are the self-reported measures of airborne toxic emissions from the TRI, and are averaged over all non-missing observations (i.e. if a plant does not report to the TRI during a particular year in which we know the plant is operating, we treat this as missing rather than zero).